x1-labs/tachyon/docs/src/operations/setup-a-validator.md

 ### PoH hashes/second rate is slower than the cluster target

-If you are using `agave-validator` built from source, ensure that you are using a `release` build and not a `debug` build
+If you are using `tachyon-validator` built from source, ensure that you are using a `release` build and not a `debug` build

 Ensure that your machine's CPU base clock speed is 2.8GHz or faster.
 Use `lscpu` to check your clock speed. `CPU(s) scaling MHz` can cause your clock speed to be underclocked.
 Some additional tuning: